yellowbrickc/witches-in-tech/README.md

 # witches-in-tech
-Code of Conduct for witches in tech
+Code of Conduct for Witches in Tech